MBODM/wingetupd-go/README.md

 ### Reasons

 I recently was curious about the Go programming language (golang).
 So i started some re-development of my existing [wingetupd](https://github.com/MBODM/wingetupd) project.
-This version of `wingetupd.exe` (this time written in Go) shall become exactly the same tool as the original `wingetupd.exe` (which was written in C#).
+This version of `wingetupd.exe` (this time written in Go) shall become exactly the same tool as the original `wingetupd.exe` (which was written in C# and .NET).

 __Another reason was also:__ The original `wingetupd.exe` (as a .NET 6 self-contained application) is around 10-15 MB in size.
 The `wingetupd.exe` in Go will become more like 1-3 MB in size.